Gabrielle Gray – ROMP Director & Primary Grant Writer

 She is the mother of one child, Maggie, a student at Vanderbilt Medical School in Nashville, Tennessee.

-Carly Smith – Assistant Director
+Carly Smith – Interim Director

 RaShae Jennings – Curator of Collections